Shashwat-Sahu/Video-Calling-with-transcript/README.md

 **Important**
 <br/>
 * Please get MONGO URI from mongodb and paste it into .env
-* Please get app Id and app secret from symbl.ai
+* Please get app Id and app secret from symbl.ai and paste it into .env

 <br/>